quidame/ansible-role-iptables-apply/README.md

 -----------

-This role populates target's iptables ruleset from a template, also flushing (the default) or keeping existing rules.
+This role populates target's iptables ruleset from a template, also flushing (the default) or keeping existing rules; or modifies current ruleset by adding or removing service-specific rules.
 If the next task fails, meaning that the target is not reachable anymore, the firewall is restarted with its initial configuration, so the ansible controller, at least, is not locked out of its target.

+This role comes with the following features:

+- rollback in case of failure
+- full firewall configuration from scratch
+- blind firewall sanitization by inserting a core of sanity rules  *before* the current ones, that remain unchanged but may as well never be reached anymore.
+- per-rule firewall management, allowing other roles to add or remove rules when installing or uninstalling services respectively.
+- easy-to-write rules, with a list of dictionnaries with only two mandatory parameters.

 Requirements
 ------------